brianewell/dhcache/README.md

 ## Usage

-All normal interactions occurs via the configured web service.
+All interactions with DHCache occur via the configured web service.

-#### List Available DH Parameters
+### List Available DH Parameters

 ```
 GET /
 GET /status
 ```

-The service can be queried to determine the overall status of the cache.
+Returns the overall status of the cache.

-- **Parameters:** __none__
+- **Parameters:** _None_
 - **Response:**
-  - **HTTP 200**: Returns a JSON-encoded response listing DH parameters, including their bit sizes, relative paths, available parameters and maximum numbers of parameters that will be cached.
+  - **HTTP 200**: Returns a JSON-encoded response listing DH parameters, including their bit sizes, relative paths, available parameters, and the maximum number of parameters cached.

 **Example Response:**